Applicant Guide – Applying for Specialty Training as NIHR (National Institute for Health Research) Academic Clinical Fellow 2024

 Panel members will complete a score sheet for each candidate and the aggregate score given by all the panel members will be the final score of the interview.
 From the final score candidates will be ranked.

-ACF applicants without a NTN/DRN (National Training Number/Deanery Reference Number) in the applied specialty, deemed appointable at the ACF interview, will be required to reach the threshold of ‘appointability’ at a national clinical assessment/interview.
+ACF applicants without a NTN/DRN (National Training Number/Deanery Reference Number) in the GMC specialty to which they are applying for will also need to have applied, attended an assessment/interview, and be deemed appointable to reach the threshold of ‘appointability’ at a national clinical assessment/interview in the same recruitment year.

 Clinical benchmarking relates to applicants reaching the “threshold of appointability” at the national standard clinical interviews/assessments for the GMC specialty and level of ACF post to which they are applying.